NAMI Virginia’s staff works hard to provide support, education, and advocacy to improve the lives of all those affected by mental illness.

 Phone: (804) 285-8264 ext.
 200

 Sarah received her Master’s in Social Work-Administration, Planning, and Policy Practice from Virginia Commonwealth University.
-She has a Certificate in Nonprofit Management from VCU’s L. Douglas Wilder School of Government and Public Affairs and has a Certificate in Volunteer Administration by the Council for Certification in Volunteer Administration.
+She has a Certificate in Nonprofit Management from VCU’s L. Douglas Wilder School of Government and Public Affairs and has her Certificate in Volunteer Administration from the Council for Certification in Volunteer Administration.
 Sarah completed the Emerging Nonprofit Leadership Program through VCU and the Partnership for Nonprofit Excellence in 2012.

 Phone: (804) 285-8264 ext.
 203

 Deborah Michael has worked for NAMI Virginia as Director of Finance since 2006.
 In this capacity she is responsible for conducting invoice activities, paying vendors, assisting with budget preparations, managing payroll, and various related tasks related to the financial health of NAMI Virginia.
 Prior to that she served on the Board of NAMI Virginia as Treasurer.
 She has also held the offices of President and Treasurer of the affiliate, NAMI Central Virginia.
 Her volunteer work includes many years with the Historic Richmond Foundation, presidency of the William Byrd Community House Junior Board and tutoring at George Mason elementary school.
 Deborah received a B.A. in math from Sweet Briar College and a Certificate in Accounting from VCU.

 Mary Beth, MSW, is currently serving as our Acting Director of Programs.
 She oversees all NAMI signature and non-signature programs for youth, adults and families.
 Mary Beth joined the NAMI Virginia team in August of 2013.